vdutat/nuxeo-custom-error-pages/README.md

 # nuxeo-custom-error-pages

-This module overrides the standard Nuxeo DM error page, `stack trace` & `Context dump` are hidden.
+This module overrides the standard Nuxeo DM error page, just add `(OVERRIDDEN)` to the title of the error page.

 ## Building